pybites/challenges/README.md

 Remember, we don't strive for the 'best' solution, it's not a competition.
 We do of course strive to have good Pythonic solutions so any feedback is welcome, but do respect the newby / learner.
 Again, learning more + better Python is the main objective.
-We believe fixing challenges is a very effective way to achieve this.
+We believe fixing code challenges is a very effective way to achieve this.

 Have fun!